rajkumar-b/receipt-processor/readme.md

 To run the project, simply use `go run .` or `go run main.go` and follow the link: http://localhost:8080/ping to execute a basic server ping (GET request via REST API).

 To build and run the project, use `go build .` followed by `.\receipt-processor.exe` to initiate the server on localhost.
 Follow the same link as above to hit the API endpoints.

+## Project Tests

+To run the test on handler, simply use `go test rajkumar.app/receipt-processor/handler`.

+To run the test with coverage report, use `go test --cover rajkumar.app/receipt-processor/handler`.